Allfeat/docs/docs/index.md

 ## What is Allfeat?

-Allfeat is an innovative platform that hosts decentralized applications (DApps) through smart contracts, offering advanced features tailored for the music industry, aimed at both developers and validators.
-Additionally, the platform includes a robust Decentralized Autonomous Organization (DAO) built for the music sector, ensuring that every network user has a say in decision-making processes.
+Allfeat is a music industry blockchain (Layer 1) with advanced features for developers and validators.
+It offers a decentralized registry for metadata and a robust DAO for decision-making.
+The network supports dApps through smart contracts and provides an SDK for music use cases on this EVM+ Layer 1 infrastructure.

 ## Features